Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/coc-id-system.md

 # CoC ID System

-Several FoundryVTT documents have an ID button accessable to "Game Master" and "Assistant GM" User Roles.
+Several FoundryVTT documents have an ID button accessible to "Game Master" and "Assistant GM" User Roles.

 **System ID (CoC ID)**: Setting a skill's ID to i.skill.dodge will let the system know to treat that skill as Dodge on the combat card.

-**Language**: Which languge is this version of the Item in.
+**Language**: Which language is this version of the Item in.

 **Cthulhu Flavors**: You can also control the era a skill is for, Animal Handling has different base values based on the era